 Shmelzer, who says IEC is at an “all-time high” right now in terms of the numbers of students who are presently in school, is graduating its largest-ever apprenticeship class this year (over a total of 35 years running such programs).
 Both NAED members, Shepherd Electric and Dominion Electric Supply are the sponsors for this year’s graduating class, he adds.

 The ancillary benefit, Shmelzer points out, is that when a distributor aligns itself with and/or runs an apprenticeship program, it gets “yet another opportunity to communicate with and garner feedback” from its customer base.
 “We’re not talking about someone who is working in sales or coming in making a purchase at the counter,” says Shmelzer.
 “These are going to be the workers who are out in the field every day, using the products/equipment and making the decisions.
 That’s a pretty vital connection to make early in someone’s career.”

 In the second part of this article series, we’ll look at how one company isn’t waiting around for skilled labor to become available, and hear some expert tips on how your distributorship can establish and run an apprenticeship program of its own.

-Tagged with apprenticeship, skilled trades, training
+Tagged with apprenticeship, training